Carn Mor

 From Carn Mor, follow a worn footpath travelling south-westwards along its crest.
 After around 1km, there's a slight rise up to a minor top, Monadh an t-Sluich Leith , followed by a drop to a shallow bealach where options present themselves.

-Alternatively, turning north-west will travel along more high ground to then drop to the Clash of Scalan , where a signposted route leads back via Wester Scalan to The Scalan and return to the car-park.
+To return to Scalan from the bealach, turn north-west and travel along more high ground for around 1km.
+Meeting with some cairns, then drop to the Clash of Scalan , where a signposted route leads via Wester Scalan to The Scalan and back the car-park.

 Route profile »